-We address health issues affecting school attendance and success for rural children by installing school wells and composting latrine systems.
+We address health issues affecting school attendance and success for rural children by installing school wells.
 Our projects help combat water-borne illness, prevent the spread of disease, and promote good hygiene.
 Children are sick less often and able to attend school regularly.

 Our commitment to a school community extends beyond the improvement or new construction of a school building.
-Project Ethiopia also works to support the health and well-being of these young learners through the provision of clean water wells and ecological latrines installed at the schools.
-With the same community engagement and volunteerism that helped raise a school building, villagers step forward to help and learn from the Project Ethiopia team to dig a well and construct composting latrines; building valuable knowledge and skills that will ensure these improvements are appropriate and sustainable.
+Project Ethiopia also works to support the health and well-being of these young learners through the provision of clean water wells.
+With the same engagement and volunteerism that helped raise a school building, community members learn from Project Ethiopia staff how to maintain and repair the well to ensure the project is sustainable.

-It begins with a school well, delivering clean water to students and surrounding villagers who previously only had access to drinking water from contaminated streams.
-School wells are dug during the dry season to be sure water will be available year-round.
+School wells deliver clean water to students and those living near the school where previously the only access to water was from contaminated streams.
+School wells are drilled during the dry season to be sure water will be available year-round.
 The site is selected with guidance from the Department of Mines and Water which also regularly tests and treats the water once the well is installed.